 *Please note, it is illegal to enter private property to access a river or creek without permission of the farmer/landholder.

-Many avid Marron fishers have areas or spots they revisit around the southwest in search for a great feed, with over 20,000 individual days of marroning estimated to have been undertaken in regional southwest areas each marron season.
+Many avid Marron fishers have areas or spots they revisit around the South West in search for a great feed, with over 20,000 individual days of marroning estimated to have been undertaken in regional South West areas each marron season.
 The Fisheries Department have also estimated that in 2015, a further 30,000 marron could be sustainably harvested on top of what has been recreationally caught, allowing new marron fishers to be part of a sustainable fishery and have a great chance of getting a feed.
 Many fishers have preferred spots that are not simply chosen for targeting marron, but instead for being a great camping location along a spectacular stretch of water.
 If you’ve never targeted marron before, it’s definately worth having go.
-Not only are they fun and rewarding to catch, but you will have a memorable experience exploring the state’s southwest amongst the bush and freshwater rivers and dams with your mates or family.
+Not only are they fun and rewarding to catch, but you will have a memorable experience exploring the State’s South West among the bush and freshwater rivers and dams with your mates or family.
 All while targeting some of the tastiest crustaceans you’ll ever have on your plate.